Ghetto Freaks: Home media

 Something Weird Video released the original version of the film on VHS as Love Commune in the 1990s and released the later Ghetto Freaks version in the 2000s as both a digital download and a special edition DVD also featuring the 1966 drug addiction film Way Out.

 Soundtrack

-Original music and songs for the film were composed by Al Zbacnic and Tom Baker, the music director of the Upbeat show.
+Original music and songs for the film were composed by Al Zbacnik and Tom Baker, the music director of the Upbeat show.
 One song, "I'm Gonna Dodge the Draft," appeared in the initial Sign of Aquarius release but was then cut from the film.
 The original movie soundtrack album was released in 1970 under the title Sign of Aquarius on the Adell label (ASLP 216) and contains thirteen songs, including "I'm Gonna Dodge the Draft."
-Although some critics have dismissed the songs as imitative of Hair and "bad faux-rock music", others have praised the music, including Batdorff, who panned the acting, writing and dancing but said the film had "some awfully good music by Al Zbacnic and Thomas Baker", and Patrick Lundborg, who reviewed the soundtrack in his book The Acid Archives.
+Although some critics have dismissed the songs as imitative of Hair and "bad faux-rock music", others have praised the music, including Batdorff, who panned the acting, writing and dancing but said the film had "some awfully good music by Al Zbacnik and Thomas Baker", and Patrick Lundborg, who reviewed the soundtrack in his book The Acid Archives.